Razat94/learngit/README.md

 ### To create a local copy of a remote directory:
 ` $ git clone `

+> Add `--recursive` option if the remote has submodules.

 ### To list remote directories: